thinkingmedia/grunt-thinkingmedia/README.md

 #### config.build

-This is where to place packaged files for deployment or distribution.
+This is the folder that will be created when the `build.prod` task is executed.
+This is the main artifact created by the build script for deployments.

 #### config.temp

-A temp folder that is used to process template files.
+A temp folder that is used to during the build process.
+It should not be used by any other process.

 #### config.src